 While condensate pumps are not designed for commercial ice machines, some people have successfully used them on ice bin drains because the ice melt rate is similar to that of condensation.

-It should be noted that condensate pumps inevitably fail over time.
-If you plan on using a condensate pump, it’s highly suggested you replace it every year.
+It should be noted that condensate pumps inevitably fail over time and that you should get a new installation each year.

 Overall, drain pumps should only be used as a last resort.

-Choose the Right Ice Machine Drain Type for Your Needs
+Installing the Right Drain Type for the Right Machine

-Clearly, there are a lot of different drainage setups you can use with your ice machine.
-The most important task is to make sure your ice machine is installed safely to your drainage setup.
-Providing air gaps and proper connections required by the state and ice maker professionals will keep you and your customers safe.
+There are many types of drainage setups you can use with ice makers The most important task is to make sure your ice machine is installed safely in your drainage setup.
+Installing proper air gaps and proper connections required by the state and ice maker professionals will keep you and your customers safe.

-With an Easy Ice subscription, our team of Ice Machine Experts work to ensure your machine is installed under the best conditions.
-Not only does this prolong the life of the ice machine, but results in a much more energy-efficient ice maker.
+With an Easy Ice subscription, you have a team of Ice Machine Experts that will work to ensure your machine is installed under the best conditions.
+If you maintain and protect your ice maker properly, it’ll help you avoid having to replace it and give you a much more energy-efficient ice maker.

 Share this Post